 03. Set Up Your Boards

 First things first, it’s important to take the time to set up and organize your Pinterest boards a bit:

 TIP: Check out my Pinterest account for some inspiration and to see how I have it set up.

 Hide your personal boards

-Make the boards that have personal pins and things that aren’t quite “on brand” private.
+Make the boards that have personal pins and things that aren’t quite “on brand” but you still want to keep private.

 It’s okay to have some boards dedicated to pins that aren’t created by you.
 Just make sure that these boards still have pins that are “on-brand.”
 Think about pinning things that your ideal client or customer would like, or think about having some boards that they would find helpful.
 For example, I have created some “mood” boards that help my clients nail down their brand style.

 The boards you have on your profile are the foundation for your Pinterest strategy, so it is important that they are on-brand and feature pins that resonate with your audience or promote your business.
 The kinds of boards you have on your profile depend on what kind of business you have, but I recommend using the 80/20 rule: